 - Clothing and accessories such as hats, shoes and parasols

-- Whether or not the doll has been repaired or restored and the type of repair or restoration
+- Whether the doll has been repaired or restored and the type of repair or restoration

 Resources for Antique Doll Collectors

-- The National Antique Doll Dealers Association, NADDA, was founded in 1986 as an organization for doll dealers to establish a feeling of confidence and trust with doll collectors and the general public.
-The organization put together a code of ethics dealers follow.
+- The National Antique Doll Dealers Association (NADDA) was founded in 1986 as an organization for doll dealers to establish a feeling of confidence and trust with doll collectors and the public.

-- The United Federation of Doll Clubs is an international organization dedicated to doll collecting.
+- The United Federation of Doll Clubs, Inc. is an international organization dedicated to doll collecting.